decalage2/olefile/OleFileIO_PL/README.txt

 =============

 `OleFileIO\_PL <http://www.decalage.info/python/olefileio>`_ is a Python
-module to read `Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format) <http://en.wikipedia.org/wiki/Compound_File_Binary_Format>`_, such as Microsoft Office documents, Image Composer and FlashPix files, Outlook messages, ...
+module to parse and read `Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format) <http://en.wikipedia.org/wiki/Compound_File_Binary_Format>`_, such as Microsoft Office documents, Image Composer and FlashPix files, Outlook messages, StickyNotes, ...

 This is an improved version of the OleFileIO module from `PIL <http://www.pythonware.com/products/pil/index.htm>`_, the excellent